NOAA-ORR-ERD/PyGnome/py_gnome/Installing.rst

 Download the PyGNOME Code
 -------------------------

-PyGNOME is not currently available as a conda package, as it is under active development, and many users will need access to the source code.
+PyGNOME is available as a conda package on conda-forge, but it is under active development, so some users may want to run from source code.

 Once you have a conda environment set up, you can compile and install PyGNOME.